 This premium choice cat tent comes at a premium price.
 The price tag may scare some away, but those willing to make an investment for a quality product will enjoy this cat tent for years to come.

 4. P.L.A.Y.
-Pet Lifestyle and You Teepee Tent
+Pet Lifestyle and You Teepee Tent for Cats

 The classic pyramid shape doesn’t take up much floor space, but leaves plenty of room for your cat to snuggle up.
 The materials were impressively sturdy for such a cute tent too, and all except the pine supports are washing machine and dryer ready for easy cleanup.